 The Group does not believe that the implementation of this Policy and its practices impairs its ability or the ability of its management company subsidiary to comply with its duty to act in the best interests of the UCITS business it manages.

-The committee comprises four independent Non-executive Directors; Darren Pope (“Chair”), Geeta Gopalan, Paul Coby and Tim Wade and the Board Chairman (“Chairman”), David Bennett.
+The committee comprises five independent Non-executive Directors; Darren Pope (“Chair”), Geeta Gopalan, Elena Novokreshchenova and Tim Wade and the Board Chair, David Bennett.

-More information on the Remuneration Committee’s role and responsibilities can be found in the Remuneration Committee Charter.
+More information on the Remuneration Committee’s role, responsibilities and terms or reference can be found in the Remuneration Committee Charter.

 The remuneration for all Material Risk Takers (“MRT”), as captured under the regulatory regimes impacting the Group, noted below, is approved by the Committee.

-The VMUK Group operates common Remuneration Committees across VMUK, Clydesdale Bank PLC (“CB”) and Virgin Money plc (“VM”), covering their regulated subsidiaries.
-This is supported by a Prudential Regulation Authority (PRA) Governance Direction which modifies certain Ring-fenced Bodies Rulebook rules, allowing the Chair of the Remuneration Committee be the same for VMUK, CB and VM.
+The VMUK Group operates common Remuneration Committees across VMUK and Clydesdale Bank PLC (“CB”), covering their regulated subsidiaries.
+This is supported by a Prudential Regulation Authority (PRA) Governance Direction which modifies certain Ring-fenced Bodies Rulebook rules, allowing the Chair of the Remuneration Committee be the same for VMUK and CB.

 1.2 Remuneration philosophy and business strategy